As I pondered and researched this topic, I came across the following on one of my Google internet searches:

 - Implementation Strategies for dealing with those challenges

-*If you would like a copy of the Legislative Compliance Checklist enter your information here.
+*If you would like a copy of this Legislative Compliance Checklist enter your information here.

 Effective health and safety management is key to a safe workplace.
 It must be planned, designed, evaluated and continuously improved.